 23. Side Plank Toe Touch

-Kick your bottom leg up and forward, slightly twisting your upper body to reach your hand to your foot.
-Return leg to the starting position and repeat.
+- Kick your bottom leg up and forward, slightly twisting your upper body to reach your hand to your foot.
+Return your leg to the starting position and repeat.
 Complete 10-12 reps then switch sides.
 Repeat and complete 2-3 sets.

-Lie flat on your back with your knees bent and feet flat on the floor, hip-width apart.
-Place your hands behind your head so your thumbs are behind your ears.
+- Lie flat on your back with your knees bent and feet flat on the floor, hip-width apart.
+Place your hands behind your head so that your thumbs are behind your ears.
 Don’t lace your fingers across together.

-Hold your elbows out to the sides but rounded slightly in.
+- Hold your elbows out to the sides but rounded slightly in.
 Tilt your chin slightly, leaving a few inches of space between your chin and your chest.
 Gently pull your abdominals inward to tighten your abs.
 Curl up and forward so that your head, neck, and shoulder blades lift off the floor.

-Hold for 1-2 counts at the top of the movement and then lower slowly back down.
+- Hold for 1-2 counts at the top of the movement and then lower slowly back down.
 Repeat for 12-15 repetitions.

-Bring your arms straight in front of you, then raise your legs straight to create a V-shape with your torso and legs.
+- Bring your arms straight in front of you, then raise your legs straight to create a V-shape with your torso and legs.
 Hold that position for 30 to 60 seconds.

 There you have it!